 We manufacture and/or distribute a wide variety of industrial, building and consumer products.
 Our sales contracts provide customers with products directly or through wholesale and retail channels in exchange for consideration specified under the contracts.
 Contracts generally represent customer orders for individual products at stated prices.
 Sales contracts may contain either single or multiple performance obligations.
-In instances where contracts contain multiple performance obligation based on the relative stand-alone selling prices of each product or service.
+In instances where contracts contain multiple performance obligations, we allocate the revenue to each obligation based on the relative stand-alone selling prices of each product or service.